kumarlabgit/ESL-PSC/README.md

 * `--no_genes_output`: Don't output a gene ranks file.
 If only predictions output is desired, including the option will speed up the analysis.
 * `--no_pred_output`: Don't output a species predictions file.
 If only gene ranks output is desired, including the option will significantly speed up the analysis.
 * `--make_sps_plot`: Make a violin plot showing SPS density for each true phenotype (SPS of > 1 or < -1 as 1 and -1 by default).
 * `--make_sps_kde_plot`: Make a KDE plot showing SPS density for each true phenotype.
-Both plot types will produce two plots, one which includes models in the lowest 5% of MFS and one that includes models in the lowest 10% (see Methods in Allard et al. 2023)
+Both plot types will produce two plots, one which includes models in the lowest 5% of MFS and one that includes models in the lowest 10% (see Methods in Allard et al. 2024)

 ##### Deletion Canceler Options:
-* `--nix_full_deletions`: Don't create new files for fully canceled genes, i.e. if enough species are missing the entire gene that the.
+* `--nix_full_deletions`: Don't create new files for fully canceled genes, i.e. if enough species are missing the entire alignment is excluded.
 * `--cancel_only_partner`: Only cancel partner of any gap species at the site instead of eliminating the entire column.
 * `--min_pairs`: The minimum number of pairs that must not have gaps or the whole site will be canceled.
 * `--limited_genes_list`: Use only genes in this list.
 One file per line.